mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 Tools change.
 Workflows persist.

-This module is about how to use AI across the PM job, not memorizing a directory of products.
+This module is not a directory of AI products.

+It is a shortlist of the best tools for the PM jobs that matter most.

 ---